University of Toronto

-The University of Toronto (UToronto or U of T) is a public research university in Toronto, Ontario, Canada, located on the grounds that surround Queen's Park.
-It was founded by royal charter in 1827 as King's College, the first institution of higher learning in Upper Canada.
+The University of Toronto (U of T) is a public research university with three campuses in the Greater Toronto Area of Ontario, Canada.
+Based on the grounds that surround Queen's Park in Toronto, it was founded by royal charter in 1827 as King's College, the first institution of higher learning in Upper Canada.
 Originally controlled by the Church of England, the university assumed its present name in 1850 upon becoming a secular institution.
-As a collegiate university, it comprises 11 colleges each with substantial autonomy on financial and institutional affairs and significant differences in character and history.
-The university maintains three campuses, the oldest of which, St. George, is located in downtown Toronto.
-The other two satellite campuses are located in Scarborough and Mississauga.
+Its three campuses are St. George, Mississauga, and Scarborough.
+The main downtown Toronto campus, St. George, is the oldest of the three and operates as a collegiate university, comprising 11 colleges, each with substantial autonomy on financial and institutional affairs and significant differences in character and history.
+Its suburban campuses in the Toronto district of Scarborough to the east and city of Mississauga to the west were established in the 1960s, and today make up large proportions of undergraduate education at the university.

-The University of Toronto offers over 700 undergraduate and 200 graduate programs.
-In all major rankings, the university consistently ranks in the top ten public universities in the world and as the top university in the country.
-It receives the most annual scientific research funding and endowment of any Canadian university and is one of two members of the Association of American Universities outside the United States, the other being McGill University in Montreal.
+The University of Toronto is the largest university in Canada with more than 100,000 students across its campuses and colleges.
+It offers over 700 undergraduate and 200 graduate programs.
+The university receives the most annual scientific research funding and endowment of any Canadian university.
+It is also one of two members of the Association of American Universities outside the United States, alongside McGill University in Montreal.
 Academically, the University of Toronto is noted for influential movements and curricula in literary criticism and communication theory, known collectively as the Toronto School.

-The university was the birthplace of insulin and stem cell research, the first artificial cardiac pacemaker, and the site of the first successful lung transplant and nerve transplant.
+The university was the birthplace of insulin, stem cell research, the first artificial cardiac pacemaker, and the site of the first successful lung transplant and nerve transplant.
 The university was also home to the first electron microscope, the development of deep learning, neural network, multi-touch technology, the identification of the first black hole Cygnus X-1, and the development of the theory of NP-completeness.
+The University of Toronto is the recipient of both the single largest philanthropic gift in Canadian history, a $250 million donation from James and Louise Temerty in 2020, and the largest ever research grant in Canada, a $200 million grant from the Government of Canada in 2023.

 The Varsity Blues are the athletic teams that represent the university in intercollegiate league matches, primarily within U Sports, with ties to gridiron football, rowing and ice hockey.
 The earliest recorded instance of gridiron football occurred at University of Toronto's University College in November 1861.
 The university's Hart House is an early example of the North American student centre, simultaneously serving cultural, intellectual, and recreational interests within its large Gothic-revival complex.